Surrey Eagles all-stars Bongo, Pulver help hockey team soar at opposite ends of the rink - Surrey Now-LeaderSurrey Now-Leader

 On home ice, head coach Cam Keith takes advantage of the larger Olympic-sized sheet at South Surrey Arena by employing a five-man attack with well-activated defensemen, including Tate Taylor, Ross Roloson and Oliver Gabrielson.

 “I really think the strength of our team is based on our attack of a five-man unit, not three, so when you watch us play you can’t tell who’s playing forward and who’s playing D,” Keith added.
-“We’re offensive minded, and have lost only one game at home this season, on Sunday (Nov.
-27, to Chilliwack Chiefs), and that success comes from our team exploiting our Olympic ice at home – home-ice advantage.
+“We’re offensive minded, and have lost only one game this season (on Sunday, Nov, 27, to Chilliwack Chiefs), and that success comes from our team exploiting our Olympic ice at home – home-ice advantage.
 That’s what I tried to create, something like what Tampa Bay and Colorado have been able to do (in the NHL) with their D activation.
 It’s way harder to defend, especially on the Olympic ice.”

 In net, the Vancouver-raised Pulver gets more starts than partner Michael Sochan.